Normal market size

-The main importance of the normal market size is for market maker quotes on quote driven trading systems, primarily the SEAQ system.
-A market maker for a SEAQ security is obliged to continually quote bid and offer prices that are firm for deals up to the normal market size.
+Exchange market size is for all trading related purposes a synonym for normal market size.
+It is set for each each listed security.
+The main importance of the normal market size is for market maker quotes on quote driven trading systems.
+A market maker is obliged to continually quote bid and offer prices that are firm for deals up to the exchange market size.

 It is obviously impossible for market makers to offer quotes that would be firm up to an unlimited size.
 For a quote driven system to provide the liquidity it should, investors should be able to rely on market makers to take reasonably ordinary (i.e. not unusually large) quantities of a security at the quoted price.

-The normal market size is a simple transparent mechanism that reconciles these requirements.
+The exchange market size is a simple transparent mechanism that reconciles these requirements.

 As the size of the number of securities being bought or sold gets larger it becomes harder to get a good price.
 Very large blocks may be sold over a period of time rather than in one go, or by finding buyers or sellers outside the trading system.